Return to Nursing and Midwifery Practice Programme

 - it has been 5 or more years since you practiced as a nurse or midwife

 - you are on the active register or are eligible to apply to register with the Nursing and Midwifery Board of Ireland (NMBI)

-For more information on the individual programmes read the Return to Practice Programme Module Descriptors:
+For more information on each programme read the Return to Practice Programme Descriptors:

 - Return to general nursing (PDF, 79KB, 1 page)

 - Return to Midwifery Practice (PDF, size 585 KB, 2 pages)

 - Return to children’s nursing (PDF, 46KB, 1 page)

 - Return to mental health nursing (PDF, 71KB, 1 page)